mebeim/aoc/2019/README.md

 With this said, CPython still takes too much for my taste.
-I am not sure if this is because there is some other significant optimization to be made (or any other clever trick) for CPython, but it nonetheless bothers me a bit, particualrly because Advent of Code puzzles are supposed to be solvable in any programming language (interpreted or not) taking *way less* than that to compute if the right algorithm is applied (which is the case here).
+I am not sure if this is because there is some other significant optimization to be made (or any other clever trick) for CPython, but it nonetheless bothers me a bit, particularly because Advent of Code puzzles are supposed to be solvable in any programming language (interpreted or not) taking *way less* than that to compute if the right algorithm is applied (which is the case here).